 Outdoor Adventures Club Advisor:

 Jacqui Hoffman – Mrs. Hoffman grew up in Massachusetts and is in her fourth year teaching at Lowell High School.
-She has worked with the Outdoor Adventure Club for the past three years, and is thrilled to be joining the club in an official capacity as the assistant advisor.
+She has worked with the Outdoor Adventure Club for the past four years, and is thrilled to be joining the club in an official capacity as the assistant advisor.
 Mrs. Hoffman loves the outdoors and can often be found wandering the woods at Walden Pond in Concord, MA.
 When not teaching English and getting outside, she spends quality time with family that includes her three year old daughter and new baby boy born in March 2018.